 Unfortunately, the 2017 season has been cancelled.
 Check back in the new year for 2018 dates.
 See you next year!

 IN DOOR COUNTY, WISCONSIN

 Every summer we offer intensives in the work of American theater legends Viola Spolin and Paul Sills.
-Actors, theater students, teachers, directors and other players are invited to attend one or both.
+Actors, theater students, teachers, directors and other players are invited to attend.
 Workshops are held in studios at the Sills family farm in Door County, Wisconsin, a famous vacation destination on the beautiful peninsula in Lake Michigan.
-Each intensive offers ten sessions in five days — 25 hours of play, with long lunch breaks in which to explore the area.
+Intensives offers ten sessions in five days — 25 hours of play, with long lunch breaks in which to explore the area.

 Explore the transformational theater games of Viola Spolin to enhance your training as an actor, improviser, educator, director, or to experience more play in your daily life.
 Viola Spolin’s theater games launched the modern American improvisational theater movement and changed the way acting is taught.
 Her work has influenced generations of actors and educators.
 The Theater Game Intensive is a concentrated course based on her groundbreaking book Improvisation for the Theater.
 Coached by Aretha Sills, from a lesson plan created by Paul Sills, the intensive is open to beginners and experienced players.